 - Pull down the battery menu bar item from the top corner of the screen and look under the “Apps Using Significant Energy” section – let this list populate to see the application(s) using battery and/or power on the Mac, you can then take action by doing the following:

 - To save battery/energy, go to the app listed, save your work, then quit the app, or address the action taking power in that app (like a browser tab or movie playing)

 Note that sometimes you will click on the menu bar and the energy indicator has to gather data for a few moments before giving an accurate list of what apps are power hungry.

 Saving any data from the apps listed under “Apps Using Significant Energy” and then quitting those apps is usually the best solution.
 This preserves your data and work, and then exits out of the app that was draining battery.
 If the app listed is a web browser, as shown in the screen shot, look for active web browser tabs or windows that are using things like Flash, animation, video, or AJAX, and close those if possible.

 Of course, sometimes you’ll find the “App Using Energy” is the one you’re using and thus can’t do much about, or can’t quit it until you’ve completed the task at hand.
 If that’s the case, you may want to refer to more specific battery tips that can help to extend the battery longevity of all MacBooks.

-As mentioned, this feature is limited to OS X Mavericks 10.9 and newer, and is one of the reasons that portable Mac users may want to upgrade to Mavericks if they’re on an older version of OS X, because it really can help to improve battery life quite a bit by providing quickly actionable information.
+As mentioned, this feature is limited to modern versions of OS X, like Mavericks, OS X Yosemite, and newer, and is one of the reasons that portable Mac users may want to upgrade to Mavericks if they’re on an older version of OS X, because it really can help to improve battery life quite a bit by providing quickly actionable information.